Peru travel Peru vacations Peru tours peru gateway travel

 DAY 5: MANU WILDLIFE CENTER TO CUSCO – DEPARTURE DAY

 We leave our lodge very early on the three-hour return boat trip downstream to the Colorado Village, the breakfast will be serve on the boat while you enjoying early morning wildlife activity as we go, of course this is a perfect time to take advantage of valuable early morning wildlife activity along the river, in aditions this journey allows us to see several lowland native settlements and gold miners digging and panning gold along the banks of the Madre de Dios River.
 We will stop in the far-west type gold-mining town of Colorado to start our overland journey to Puerto Maldonado.
-A van or bus will drive us to the airport in Puerto Maldonado, in approximately four-hours more, From here you fly to Cusco, with a pickup and transfer assistant to your hotel your jungle adventure ends.
-(B)
+A van or bus will drive us to the airport in Puerto Maldonado, in approximately four-hours more, From here you fly to Cusco or Lima (airfares not included) (B)

 Important notes: